walterhiggins/ScriptCraft/docs/API-Reference.md

 Once the game begins, guess a number by typing the `/` character followed by a number between 1 and 10.

-## SnowballFight mini-game

-### Description

-This is a rough and ready prototype of a simple multi-player shoot-em-up.
-To start a game with all players playing against one another...

-    /js new Game_SnowballFight(60).start();

-... this obviously works best if all of the players are in close proximity within the same game world.
-Alternatively you can have team matches...

-    /js var redTeam = ['<player1>','<player2>',...etc]
-    /js var blueTeam = ['<player3>','<player4>,...etc]
-    /js var greenTeam = ['<player5>','<player6>,...etc]
-    /js new Game_SnowballFight(60, {red: redTeam,blue: blueTeam,green: greenTeam}).start();

-Or you can just have specific players play against each other...

-    /js new Game_SnowballFight(60, ['player1','player2','player3']).start();

-(where 'player1' etc are the names of actual players)

-You specify the teams in the game as an object where each property's name is a team name and each property's value is the list of players on that team.
-You specify the duration of the game (in seconds) You kick off the game with the start() method.
-I need to work on a better in-game mechanism for players to choose teams and start the game but this will do for now.

-When the game starts, each player is put in survival mode and given snowballs.
-The aim of the game is to hit players on opposing teams.
-If you hit a player on your own team, you lose a point.

-At the end of the game the scores for each team are broadcast and each player returns to their previous mode of play (creative or survival).
-Create a small arena with a couple of small buildings for cover to make the game more fun.

 ## Cow Clicker Mini-Game

 ### How to Play